codevogel/svelte-db-portal/tutorial/0-setup/README.md

 In this section, we will set up git on our machine, setup a repoistory on GitHub, and authenticate out device to GitHub using SSH.
 This will allow us to clone and push code to our GitHub repositories.

+> ℹ️ If you already installed and set up Git on your Windows machine, you should still set it up in WSL!

 ### Install Git

 Git comes pre-installed on most Linux distributions, but let's make sure you have it installed.
 Open your terminal and run the following command: